Unit Jasmine testing in Angular Grid component

 npx karma init

 Use the following code to create a Grid component.
-You can refer to the documentation Getting started to add a Grid component in your application.
+For setup instructions, refer to the Getting started documentation.

 import { Component, OnInit, ViewChild } from '@angular/core';